 These were very small communities where most of the villagers knew one another, where the pace was slow – slow in the sense that other neighbors had adequate opportunity to attend to the affairs of others…and to talk with one another about them…particularly when those affairs are salacious.

-We can imagine the devastation of Joseph as he comes to his decision about Mary, he will quietly “put her aside”,”unwilling to expose her,” aware he is breaking the Law.
-The profound depth of his confusion about the infidelity of the young virgin pledged to marry him.
+as he comes to his decision about Mary, he will quietly “put her aside”,”unwilling to expose her,” aware he is breaking the Law.
+The profound depth of his fear of the young virgin pledged to marry him.
 And we can clearly picture the derisive looks and hear the wagging tongues as he walked through the streets of the small town.
 Gossip that surely would have continued throughout the life of Mary, and Joseph, and the child, Jesus.

 These are the facts of the method chosen by God to enter time and change the course of human history.
 One which simmers under the tender, peaceful, and magical scenes of the small family under the star or Hallmark cozy images on Christmas cards.

 Mary speaks rarely.
 Mostly we read that she ponders: Simeon’s words in her heart, then later, those of her son.
 From the very beginning, Mary has been slandered, misinterpreted, and vilified.
 Chosen from the beginning of time to be the God-Bearer, she is a woman of profound silence and mystery.
 Strangely fitting, for what words or language could be used to describe a faith and trust no other human has ever known?

 Amidst the holiday music, the Christmas lights and the relentless commercial cheer of this season, I think of this impossibly young woman-Full of grace-traveling the ninety mile or so journey from Nazareth to Bethlehem.

 Mary lived the truth of what seems wholly absurd.
 She trusted that the impossible was reality.